obniz/obniz/doc/ble-peripheral.md

 ```

 ## characteristic.onwritefromremote(address, newvalue)
-callback of characteristic written by external device
+This is a callback function used when characteristic gets changed by an external device.

 ```Javascript